rteixeirax/StockManager/README.md

     </None>
     ````

-From now on, your application will save the data in the `/bin/debug/App.db.sqlite`.
-The `App.db.sqlite` outside the `/bin/debug` will remain with the initial values only.
+👉 *From now on, your application will save the data in the `/bin/debug/App.db.sqlite`.
+The `App.db.sqlite` outside the `/bin/debug` will remain with the initial values only.*

 ## Helpful commands to run in the Package Manager Console
 * **Create a migration:** <br/>